Poynton High School welcomes your questions, comments and suggestions, please contact us as follows:

 Alternatively, please contact Reception on 01625 871811

-To contact Mr Steve Chadwick, Chair of Governors, please use firstname.lastname@example.org or write to him at the school.
+To contact Mr Rob Westbrook, Acting Chair of Governors, please use firstname.lastname@example.org or write to him at the school.

 If you would like to request a paper copy of the information on the school website please contact us on 01625 871811 or email firstname.lastname@example.org

-Please note that for the foreseeable future there will be no meetings held in school to reduce the risk of transmission of Covid-19.
-Any meetings will be held on the telephone or online
+Please note that for the foreseeable future only essential meetings will be held in school to reduce the risk of transmission of Covid-19.
+Most meetings will be held on the telephone or online

 Tel: 01625 871811